JohannesBuchner/Xstack/README.md

   - And you will get the stacked spectra `stack.pi`, `stackbkg.pi`, and stacked response files `stack.arf`, `stack.rmf`.

-  - `runXstack` is the alias for `python3 /path/to/your/Xstack/scripts/Xstack_autoscript.py`, which should be set automatically after `pip install .`.
+  - `runXstack` is the alias for `python3 /path/to/your/Xstack/scripts/Xstack_autoscript.py`, which should be set automatically after `python -m pip install .`.

   - `your_filelist.txt` stores the absolute path of the PI spectrum file for each source.
 The PI spectrum should follow OGIP standards – its header (of extension `SPECTRUM`) should have keywords helping <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> to find the corresponding bkg PI spectrum file (`BACKFILE`), the RMF (`RESPFILE`) and ARF (`ANCRFILE`).